Play audio, or download as a podcast.

-How a GM Bug Works
+How a GSM Bug Works

 Activation features can be extensive.
-Basically, all device types can be activated by calling the phone number associates with the device’s SIM card.
+Basically, all device types can be activated by calling the phone number associated with the device’s SIM card.
 Some can automatically alert the eavesdropper when they sense sound in the area, motion near the device, or movement of the device itself, as when it is used in a vehicle.

 GSM Bug Types

 There are several models of GSM bugs.
 The most common ones being sold have a self-contained battery.
 These are used as temporary, quick-plant eavesdropping devices.